jbush001/NyuziProcessor/README.md

     sudo port install imagemagick libsdl2

-You will need to build verilator from source.
+You will need to build verilator from source using instructions above.

 ### Windows